Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 So, instead of pushing deeper into flexible areas, notice spots where you are tight or weak.
 Then, look instead for poses to challenge the strength of the hips, thus shifting your focus from hip opening to hip stability.
 You don’t need to over-analyze this; the only thing required is mindfulness to honor what you feel.

-The Five Layers of the Hip Joint
+Anatomy: The 5 Layers of the Hip Joint

 To comprehend the effects of hypermobility on the hip joint, we need a basic understanding of its five main layers, moving from deep to superficial.
 First, the boney structure of the joint is found where the ball-shaped head of the femur fits into the socket, called the pelvic acetabulum.
 It is surrounded by articular cartilage and a labrum, or lip, made of fibrocartilage and dense connective tissue, to help hold the ball in the socket.
 The joint capsule is a thin, fluid-filled sac surrounding the joint, held by ligaments, those tough but flexible fibers that connect bone to bone.
-Finally, atop these structures are the many tendons and muscles that effect movements.
+Finally, atop these structures are many tendons and muscles.

 Each of the deeper structures of the hip plays an important role in stability.
 The labrum deepens the socket and makes it more difficult for the head of the femur to slip out.
 It also plays a vital role in decreasing contact stress on the joint, and in ensuring lubrication between the femoral head and its socket.

 The joint capsule adds another layer of stability, plus secretes a lubricating substance that reduces friction.
 Meanwhile, the ligaments that surround the hip limit how much the joint can move, preventing dislocation and wear to the deeper layers of cartilage—the ligaments hold the bones together.
 However, ligaments aren’t elastic, so once they have been overstretched, they remain that way, and their ability to support the joint is compromised.